Bitcoin Glossary Of Terms

 Bubble: A bubble is when people are optimistic about the bitcoin price going up in the future, and buy bitcoin to speculate on this, causing the bitcoin price to go up and continuing the cycle until the bubble “pops” and the price crashes back down (a correction).

-Confirmation: A bitcoin transaction being verified as legitimate, in order to prevent double spending.
+Confirmation: A bitcoin transaction being included in a block (and thus, the blockchain), in order to prevent double spending.

-Cryptography: Secure communication techniques based on mathematical concepts that make information difficult to decipher.
+Cryptography: Secure techniques based on mathematical concepts.
 In Bitcoin, cryptography is used to protect funds and blockchain data.

-DCA (Dollar-Cost Averaging): An investment strategy using a fixed amount of dollars at regular intervals.
-For bitcoin investing, this means buying BTC with a fixed amount of dollars at regular intervals, regardless of what the price of bitcoin is in USD at any given interval.
+DCA (Dollar-Cost Averaging): An investment strategy using a fixed amount of dollars (or other currencies) to buy an asset at regular intervals.
+For bitcoin investing, this means buying BTC with a fixed amount of fiat currency at regular intervals, regardless of what the price is at any given interval.

 DAO (Decentralized Autonomous Organization): An organization that is run automatically according to rules encoded as smart contracts and without the guidance of a single authority.
-Not to be confused with “The DAO,” which was a venture capital fund that was hacked in 2016 for one-third of its funds, totaling about $50 million.
+Not to be confused with “The DAO,” (though this was a DAO) which was a venture capital fund that was hacked in 2016 for one-third of its funds, totaling about $50 million.

-DEX (Decentralized Exchange): A cryptocurrency exchange where people can trade cryptocurrencies without a present middleman.
+DEX (Decentralized Exchange): A cryptocurrency exchange where people can trade cryptocurrencies without a central company (exchange).
 These are usually run by a smart contract and can ensure that nobody besides yourself holds the private keys to the funds being traded.

 Digital Signature: A digital signature is something which can be attached to a message to show that the sender of the message is the owner of a private key corresponding to some public key while keeping the private key secret.
 It works by taking the hash of the message and then encrypting the hash with the private key.
 Someone checking the signature will decrypt the encrypted hash with the public key and check that the result matches the hash of the message.
 If the message is at all changed, or the private key is wrong, the hashes will not match.
 Outside of the Bitcoin network, signatures are generally used to authenticate the identity of the sender of a message – people publish their public keys, and send messages signed with the corresponding private key which can then be verified against the public key.